 Platforms Utilisation of Platform (Yes/No) Purpose of usage?
 Target Audience Frequency of use or updates?
-Comments or details about this platform External newsletter Yes Information and to provide feedback Community Quarterly No External Newsletter was issued in the financial year Radio Yes Information Community As the need arises Effective when required, however limited due to budget constraints Website Yes Information, to provide feedback and to interact Community Daily Effective Bulk SMS Yes Information N/A As the need arises Effective Local newspaper Yes Information, motivation and feedback Community Weekly Effective Press release Yes Information Community As the need arises Effective Posters Yes Information and motivation Community, Staff As the need arises Effective Loud Hailing Yes Information about event / meeting Community As the need arises Costly in terms of overtime and availability of staff Brochures Yes Information Community, Staff As the need arises Effective Pamphlets Yes Information Community, Staff As the need arises Effective
+Comments or details about this platform External newsletter Yes Information and to provide feedback Community Quarterly 1 x External Newsletter was issued in the financial year Radio Yes Information Community As the need arises Effective when required, however limited due to budget constraints Website Yes Information, to provide feedback and to interact Community Daily Effective Bulk SMS Yes Information N/A As the need arises Effective Local newspaper Yes Information, motivation and feedback Community Weekly Effective Press release Yes Information Community As the need arises Effective Posters Yes Information and motivation Community, Staff As the need arises Effective Loud Hailing Yes Information about event / meeting Community As the need arises Costly in terms of overtime and availability of staff Brochures Yes Information Community, Staff As the need arises Effective Pamphlets Yes Information Community, Staff As the need arises Effective T-bl- 55 - Comparison to the Distance Hillard